 Week Activities Assessment 0 Induction week: please make sure you are registered for the tutorials and all other requirements of the FIT5088 unit.
-No formal assessment or activities are undertaken in week 0 1 Introduction: information and knowledge management technologies in a "document world" Semester starts 3 March 2014, tutorials start in Week 1, Unit Forum is open for comments/questions 2 Meeting the digital challenge: tools and techniques for information and knowledge enterprise (guest lecture) Assessment specification becomes available 3 IKMS Infrastructure Analysis and Design - people issues 4 IKMS Infrastructure Analysis and Design - organisational issues 5 IKMS Infrastructure Analysis and Design - information architecture issues 6 Major processes for effective information and knowledge enterprise - create Assignment 1 due Monday 7 April 2014, by 11pm (Melbourne time) 7 Major processes for effective information and knowledge enterprise - organise Mid-semester break starts 18 April 2014 8 Major processes for effective information and knowledge enterprise- store 9 Major processes for effective information and knowledge enterprise - share 10 Major processes for effective information and knowledge enterprise - apply and learn Assignment 2 due Friday 16 May 2014, by 11pm (Melbourne time) 11 Developing and implementing sustainable IKM Strategy Revision Questions become available 12 How systems support delivery of the right knowledge to the right people in the right time: Summary and review Revision Questions discussed at the tutorial SWOT VAC No formal assessment is undertaken in SWOT VAC Examination period LINK to Assessment Policy: http://policy.monash.edu.au/policy-bank/ academic/education/assessment/ assessment-in-coursework-policy.html
+No formal assessment or activities are undertaken in week 0 1 Introduction: information and knowledge management technologies in a "document world" Semester starts 2 March 2015, tutorials start in Week 1, Unit Forum is open for comments/questions, Assignment 3 is assessed throughout the semester 2 Meeting the digital challenge: tools and techniques for information and knowledge enterprise Assessment specifications become available 3 IKMS Infrastructure Analysis and Design - organisational issues 4 IKMS Infrastructure Analysis and Design - people issues.
+Guest lecture 5 Major processes for effective information and knowledge enterprise - create Mid-semester break starts 3 April 2015 6 Major processes for effective information and knowledge enterprise - organise Assignment 1 due Friday 17 April 2015, by 11pm (Melbourne time) 7 Major processes for effective information and knowledge enterprise - share 8 Major processes for effective information and knowledge enterprise- store Assignment 2 introduction due 9 Major processes for effective information and knowledge enterprise - apply and learn 10 KM and IKMS project strategy alighment Assignment 2 due Friday 15 May 2015, by 11pm (Melbourne time) 11 IKMS systems evaluation and measurement Assignment 3 comments of the topics from others are due.
+Revision Questions become available 12 How systems support delivery of the right knowledge to the right people in the right time: Summary and review Revision Questions discussed in the tutorial SWOT VAC No formal assessment is undertaken in SWOT VAC Examination period LINK to Assessment Policy: http://policy.monash.edu.au/policy-bank/ academic/education/assessment/ assessment-in-coursework-policy.html

-Unit Schedule details will be maintained and communicated to you via your learning system.
+\Unit Schedule details will be maintained and communicated to you via your learning system.